dortania/GPU-Buyers-Guide/buyers-guide/what-gpu-to-get.md

 **The Most Powerful GPUs**

 While it may seem obvious that the most powerful GPU would be the Radeon VII, do keep in mind drivers aren't as mature as Vega 10's drivers.
-For the best reliablity you'll want to either grab a Vega 10 series GPU\(RX Vega 64\) or wait for the issues with the MacPro 7,1 to be ironed out.
+For the best reliability you'll want to either grab a Vega 10 series GPU\(RX Vega 64\) or wait for the issues with the MacPro 7,1 to be ironed out.

 * [Radeon VII](https://www.amd.com/en/products/graphics/amd-radeon-vii)
 * [Sapphire Nitro+ RX 5700 XT](https://www.sapphiretech.com/en/consumer/nitro-radeon-rx-5700-xt-8g-gddr6)